Pergola ideas - 14 gorgeous garden structures to add style and shade

 (Image credit: B&Q)

 For a modern alternative to the traditional timber pergola, make a style statement and opt for a sleek metal framed design instead.
-Style-wise, a sleek aluminium frame looks streamlined and striking, so is a good choice for contemporary outdoor schemes.
-And unlike timber, metal won’t be affected by the elements so will need little maintenance or upkeep.
+Style-wise, a sleek aluminium frame looks streamlined and striking, so it's a good choice for contemporary outdoor schemes.
+Unlike timber, metal won’t be affected by the elements so it will need little maintenance or upkeep.

 For extra coverage on warm days, consider a pergola with a retractable textile canopy that can be easily opened out when it’s very sunny or there’s a summer shower.